SharePoint/sp-dev-docs/docs/sp-add-ins/deploy-and-install-a-sharepoint-hosted-sharepoint-add-in.md

 ## Next steps
 <a name="Nextsteps"></a>

 We strongly recommend that you continue with this series about SharePoint-hosted add-ins before you go on to the more advanced topics.
-Next we get back to coding in [Add custom columns to a SharePoint-hosted SharePoint Add-in](add-custom-columns-to-a-sharepoint-hosted-sharepoint-add-in.md).
+Next, we get back to coding in [Add custom columns to a SharePoint-hosted SharePoint Add-in](add-custom-columns-to-a-sharepoint-hosted-sharepoint-add-in.md).